faith-ware/realtimechat/README.md

 # realtimechat
-This is a web application that allows you chat by generating a link.
+This is a web application that allows you to chat with anyone by generating a link.

 [Live link](https://linkchatapp.herokuapp.com/)